 - Any other relevant information about the transaction including late payment fees

-Why is a statement of account important?
+Why statements of account matter

 - Improved cash flow: